-The park offers two visitor centers for your group to choose from.
+The park offers two visitor centers to choose from for your group.
 All education programs are free.
 You are encouraged to check the park's hours of operation while planning your field trip.

-To schedule a reservation for your school group, you can send us an email
+To schedule a reservation for your school group, please email us.

 Pre-field trip Discussions